Often, you'll need to join together values in Excel.

 To test for the middle initial, I'm going to use the ISBLANK function.
-If there is no middle initial ISBLANK will return true, and we'll use the formula for first and last name only.
-When there is a middle initial, ISBLANK will return FALSE, so we'll use the formula that combines all 3 names.
+If there is no middle initial, ISBLANK will return TRUE and we'll use the formula for first and last name only.
+When there is a middle initial, ISBLANK will return FALSE, so we'll use the formula that combines all three names.

 So, to recap, I'm using IF to test for a middle initial.
-If it's blank, we combine first and last name, and if it's not blank, we combine all three names.
+If it's blank, we'll combine the first and last name; and if it's not blank, we'll combine all three names.

 In this video, we looked at how to concatenate using the ampersand character.
 You can also concatenate using the CONCATENATE function.
 We'll look at this option in a separate video.